peniqliotuv/mymap/README.md

 ```
 and then tapping on the 'Debug JS Remotely' option in your emulator.

+## Running with the Cancerbase SDK:

+Note that you will have to have the Cancerbase SDK compiled before building this app.
+Our current development environment assumes that you have `/mymap-mobile` adjacent to `platform` in the folder structure.
+In order to build the Cancerbase SDK, navigate into `platform` and find the `.xcodeproj` for the Cancerbase SDK.
+Open it up and build!
+If there are errors, most likely you don't have the pods installed (run pod install).

+When developing the app, you may want to login with Cancerbase and do things such as create a user, login, and access a profile.
+Upon creating a profile, you will be taken to the "Grant Access" page.
+Sometimes, if you press "Grant Access", nothing will happen.
+If this is the case, navigate into the `platform/scripts` directory and run `hydra-launch-terminal.sh` and then run `dev-init`, which will insert the list of OAuth accounts into the database (this is what the whole cb11111 abcdef stuff is for).
+Restart the app and you should be good to go!

 ## Available Scripts

 If Yarn was installed when the project was initialized, then dependencies will have been installed via Yarn, and you should probably use it to run these commands as well.
 Unlike dependency installation, command running syntax is identical for Yarn and NPM at the time of this writing.